moregh/PyCPU/examples/README.md

 This document contains annotated code snippets demonstrating how to perform certain tasks on the CPU.
 The individual files are available as [NAME].cpu within this folder.

-**NOTE**: Comments must be removed from the code before attempting to run it as these are not recognised by the compiler (yet).
+**NOTE**: Comments are prefixed using a semicolon and run to the end of the line.

 ## Fibonacci Sequence